 There is no reason why the IER’s general approach could not be applied to social rights, with the ensuing recommendations folded into the social policy proposals of the next Labour Party Manifesto, without touching the Human Rights Act.

 Social rights need not depend upon ‘constitutional’ law, such as a Human Rights Act or Bill of Rights.
 They can be explicitly articulated and effectively delivered within the landscape of administrative law, policy and practice.

 In this way, social rights can engage with the everyday lives of ‘ordinary’ people: they can emancipate disadvantaged individuals and communities, humanise the domain of I, Daniel Blake and empower the residents of Grenfell.

 Underpinned by suitable sectoral legislation and animated by meaningful participation, explicit social rights can shape transformative social policies.

 They need to be buttressed by a range of accountability arrangements, including accessible procedures and compassionate administrative bodies.
 Judicial review provides a court of last resort.

 This is how to advance explicit social rights without inadvertently aiding and abetting those waiting for their opportunity to eviscerate the Human Rights Act.

 Paul Hunt is a Professor at the Human Rights Centre, School of Law, University of Essex.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.